Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 - Scroll to the right on the results pane and click "See Details" to see all the Azure Arc-enabled server metadata.
 Note for example the list of detected properties, we will be using these in the next task.

-- You can also run the same query using PowerShell (e.g. using Azure Cloud Shell) providing that you have added the required module "Az.ResourceGraph" as explained in [Run your first Resource Graph query using Azure PowerShell](https://learn.microsoft.com/azure/governance/resource-graph/first-query-powershell#add-the-resource-graph-module).
+- You can also run the same query using PowerShell providing that you have added the required module "Az.ResourceGraph" as explained in [Run your first Resource Graph query using Azure PowerShell](https://learn.microsoft.com/azure/governance/resource-graph/first-query-powershell#add-the-resource-graph-module).

-To install the PowerShell module, run the following command
+The module is pre-installed on the ArcBox-Client VM.
+For your information, this is the command to install the PowerShell module:

   ```powershell
   Install-Module -Name Az.ResourceGraph
   ```

-Then run the query in PowerShell
+Then open Windows Terminal from the desktop shortcut and run the following query in PowerShell

   ```powershell
   Search-AzGraph -Query "resources | where type =~ 'Microsoft.HybridCompute/machines'"